 Cognitively aware enough to be able to participate in the study.

-Willingness to consent to all required aspects of protocol including allowing collection of placenta specimens, infant oral swab and meconium/stool sampling at birth/within 48 hours and 4-6 weeks after.
+Willing to consent to all required aspects of protocol including allowing collection of placenta specimens, infant oral swab and meconium/stool sampling at birth/within 48 hours and 4-6 weeks after.

 Exclusion criteria